- Published by: The Learning Collaborative to Advance Normative Change

 Salamander Trust, Communicating For Action and Results (CFAR-Uganda), Stepping Stones Kenya Network

-The Stepping Stones training program (1993-Present) was originally developed as a training package on gender, HIV, communication and relationship skills.
+The Stepping Stones training program (1995-Present) was originally developed as a training package on gender, HIV, communication and relationship skills.
 It is also sometimes described as a social norm change training package as content covers such topics as: why we behave in the ways we do; how gender, generation and other issues influence this; and ways in which we can change our behaviour.
 Stepping Stones & Stepping Stones Plus is a wholly revised and updated edition of the original curriculum and was published in 2016.
-It still focuses on communication and relationship skills in the context of HIV between the genders and across generations.
+It still focuses on improving communication and relationship skills (and thereby reducing intimate partner violence) in the context of HIV between the genders and across generations.
 In addition, critical communication and relationship issues, including age-disparate transactional sex, are addressed through a transformative gendered, youth-friendly, mutually respectful, human rights lens through this program.
-Stepping Stones has been adapted globally in over 60 countries, in many different cultural contexts, post-conflict settings, and more.
+Stepping Stones has been adapted globally in over 65 countries, in many different cultural contexts, post-conflict settings, and more.

 Social norms of interest

-Gender equity, family planning, gender-based violence, sexuality, violence against women, age-disparate sex
+Gender equity, contraception use, gender-based violence, sexuality, violence against women, age-disparate sex, household decision-making, condom use, alcohol and drug use

-The Stepping Stones curriculum is designed to be delivered via peer-led group trainings, with intermittent plenary group sessions.
-Training content includes topics such as listening and communication, sex and love, family planning, sexual risk and unwanted pregnancy, gender-based violence, violence against women, and more.
+The Stepping Stones curriculum is designed to be delivered via peer-led group trainingswith four peer groups, based on gender and age, with intermittent plenary group sessions.
+The staircase-approach training content includes topics such as listening and communication, sex and love, contraception, sexual vulnerabilities based on gender power, unplanned pregnancy, violence against women, property and inheritance rights, access to household income and more.

 Social norms measurement